nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

      Frame Lock, from working.
 Set this to "Off" to use continuous refresh rates that are compatible with these features.

-     In addition, on Pascal and newer GPUs, G-SYNC Compatible monitors enable variable refresh mode by default.
+     In addition, G-SYNC Compatible monitors are supported via DisplayPort on Pascal and newer GPUs, and via HDMI on Turing and newer GPUs.
+Supported monitors will enable variable refresh mode by default.
 This behavior may be overridden by setting the AllowGSYNCCompatible=Off MetaMode attribute.
      Pascal GPUs only support G-SYNC Compatible monitors in systems containing no more than one monitor in variable refresh mode.
 Monitors that have not been validated as G-SYNC Compatible have G-SYNC Compatible mode disabled by default, and can be forced into G-SYNC Compatible mode by setting the AllowGSYNCCompatible=On MetaMode attribute.
 A list of supported G-SYNC and G-SYNC Compatible monitors can be found at https://www.nvidia.com/en-us/geforce/products/g-sync-monitors/specs/